 By Sherwin Nicholson | Updated May 1, 2020

 How you can prevent from harming these vital areas of your life

-If you have chronic lower back problems, you understand some of the problems and effects that it has around you.
+If you have chronic lower back problems, you understand some of the problems and effects.

 Do you know if you need to see a specialist?

 1. Your Mobility and Pain are Linked

 It causes you to move less and more carefully.
 You may become more cautious and reluctant to engage the same way in your preferred and daily activities.
 Usually, you will engage in the activity and then later feel the after effects.

 If your hip mobility is affecting your back, you should be doing this exercise to help your hip flexors.

 As you gradually feel better, you might continue the activity with little modification to it at all.
 We usually don’t feel that we are doing anything from our activity that contributes to the discomfort regardless of its actual source.

 In time, as the pain becomes less avoidable and more noticeable, we then decide that it is safer to do less of the activity.
 Although it may be better to perform less of the activity to avoid from hurting, one should also consider performing the action differently and with a more proactive approach to how the activity may affect your spine while performing it.

 Modifying the activity so that it protects the spine from excessive movement is much better than avoiding it, especially if it is something you enjoy doing or need to do.

 2. Your Emotions and Mood

 With the exception of medication, back problems rarely improve as quickly as you’d like it to.
 Unfortunately, the opposite is quite true.
 Symptoms can get worse in a very short space of time.
 This is an important reason why anyone who suffers may become more prone to negative moods and depression much easier.

 3. Your Family Life